 Customers pay around € 20 per month for membership, which includes unlimited free home delivery of groceries and avoids the need to charge deposits on glass containers.

 Zero Grocery began by purchasing food from producers in bulk packaging intended for large orders by hotels or airlines, and repacking the food in reusable containers.

-Now, Strasner says, they are also starting to work with some manufacturers who use plastic-free packaging already in the first-pack process.
-“The first thing we realized is that the existing supply chain isn't working,” he says.
+Now, Strasner says, they are also starting to work with some manufacturers that use plastic-free packaging already in the first-pack process.
+"The first thing we realized is that the existing supply chain isn't working," he says.